bmaltais/kohya_ss/README.md

   - Update wandb module version
   - Add support for Chinese zh-CN localisation.
 You can use it with `.\gui.bat --language=zh-CN`
   - Add presets support to `Finetuning`.
 You can add your own finetuning user presets under the `/presets/finetune/user_presets` folder.

-* 2023/09/23 (v21.8.10)
-  - Minor point upgrade.
-Mostly adding a new preset.

-* 2023/08/05 (v21.8.9)
-  - Update sd-script to caode as of Sept 3 2023
-    * ControlNet-LLLite is added.
-See documentation for details.
-    * JPEG XL is supported. #786
-    * Peak memory usage is reduced. #791
-    * Input perturbation noise is added.
-See #798 for details.
-    * Dataset subset now has caption_prefix and caption_suffix options.
-The strings are added to the beginning and the end of the captions before shuffling.
-You can specify the options in .toml.
-    * Other minor changes.
-  - Added support for Chinese locallisation